How Do I Know If I Have a Sexually Transmitted Disease?

 Here are some specific treatments:

 HIV/AIDS: Since AIDS is not curable, treatment focuses on keeping HIV levels in check.
 Antiretroviral drugs are the standard therapy for HIV infection, and usually you will be given several drugs to take, a so-called drug "cocktail."
 The question of when to begin antiretroviral therapy is still debated.
-Some doctors believe in an early start to better manage the virus, while others believe it is better to wait since the drugs can cause unpleasant side effects and drug resistance may develop.
+Some doctors believe in an early start to better manage the virus, while others believe it is better to wait, because the drugs can cause unpleasant side effects and drug resistance may develop.
 Talk to your doctor about when you should begin antiretroviral therapy.

 Chlamydia and Gonorrhea: These STDs are treated with antibiotics.
 You should begin taking them if tests show you have the infection or if you have been exposed to it, even though you may not have symptoms.
 Your sex partners will also have to be treated regardless of whether they have symptoms.
 Certain strains of gonorrhea have become resistant to some antibiotics, so you may have to take more than one drug to fight gonorrhea.
 Failure to treat these infections can result in permanent damage to your reproductive organs and a woman's being unable to get pregnant.
+If you have been treated for chlamydia, get tested again after three months, even if your partner has been treated.

 Syphilis: Penicillin is the preferred treatment for syphilis.
 Early treatment is crucial to prevent the bacteria from spreading to and damaging other organs.